mathewmahoney/stake-web-sdk/README.md

   - [components-pixi](/tree/main/packages/components-pixi): This local package contains reusable svelte components based on `pixi-svelte`.
   - [components-shared](/tree/main/packages/components-shared): This local package contains reusable svelte components based on `html`.
   - [components-storybook](/tree/main/packages/components-storybook): This local package contains reusable svelte components for storybooks.
+  - [components-ui-pixi](/tree/main/packages/components-ui-pixi): This local package contains reusable svelte pixi-svelte components for the game UI.
-  - [components-ui](/tree/main/packages/components-ui): This local package contains reusable svelte components for game UI.
+  - [components-ui-html](/tree/main/packages/components-ui-html): This local package contains reusable svelte html components for the game UI.

 For `*-shared` packages, they are created to be reused as much as possible by other apps and packages.
 Instead of having a special dependency or usage, they should have a minimum list of dependencies and a broad set of use cases.

 `pixi-svelte`, `utils-event-emitter`, `utils-layout` and `utils-xstate` they have functions to create corresponding [svelte-context](https://svelte.dev/docs/svelte/context).
-For the contexts, they can be used by either an app or a local `components-*` package by just calling the `get<CONTEXT_NAME>Context()`.
+For the contexts, they can be used by either an app or a local `components-*` package by just calling the `getContext<CONTEXT_NAME>()`.
 For example, components in `components-layout` use `getContextLayout()` from `utils-layout`.
 In this way, we can regard `pixi-svelte` as an integration of "utils-pixi-svelte" and "components-pixi-svelte".

 <a name="context"></a>